nickandersonr/schedule/README.md

 - Understand the basics of Sketch and Photoshop
 - Map out data relations for a web app
 - Create a SQL DB and perform queries on it
-- Use Sequelize to create a CRUDable model with SQL and Node
-- Use Sequelize to create inter-connected models with data mappings

 [8-1A]: https://www.codewars.com "CodeWars"
 [8-1B]: https://github.com/den-materials/angular-resource "ngResource"